zalando/postgres-operator/README.md

 # postgres operator prototype (WIP)

-Postgres operator manages Postgres clustes in Kubernetes using the [operator pattern](https://coreos.com/blog/introducing-operators.html)
+Postgres operator manages Postgres clusters in Kubernetes using the [operator pattern](https://coreos.com/blog/introducing-operators.html)
 During the initial run it registers the [third-party-resource (TPR)](https://kubernetes.io/docs/user-guide/thirdpartyresources/) for Postgres.
 The Postgres TPR is essentially a schema that describes the contents of the manifests for deploying individual clusters.

-One the operator is running, it performs the following actions:
+Once the operator is running, it performs the following actions:

-* watches for new cluster postgres manifests and deploys corresponding clusters.
+* watches for new postgres cluster manifests and deploys corresponding clusters.
 * watches for updates to existing manifests and changes corresponding properties of the running clusters.
 * watches for deletes of the existing manifests and deletes corresponding database clusters.
 * acts on an update to the operator definition itself and changes the running clusters when necessary (i.e. when the docker image inside the operator definition has been updated.)
-* checks running clusters against the manifests and acts on the differences found.
+* periodically checks running clusters against the manifests and acts on the differences found.

 For instance, when the user creates a new custom object of type postgresql by submitting a new manifest with kubectl, the operator fetches that object and creates the corresponding kubernetes structures (statefulsets, services, secrets) according to its definition.